 - a) Female employees will wear attire which is appropriate and suitable for an office working environment.
-The length of skirts must not be above the knee. - b) Female employees are allowed to wear office-appropriate pant suits.
+During Japan Cool-Biz Period, informal dress which does not harm an office working environment may be allowed.
+In any event, the length of skirts must not be above the knee. - Female employees are allowed to wear office-appropriate pant suits.
 Jeans and shorts are not allowed. - c) Footwear must be appropriate and suitable.
 Slippers, flat sandals and sport shoes are not allowed.
 Exemption to wear flat sandals is given to pregnant employees and for those with medical reasons.